 Reference Attributes

-In Qingkuai, reference attributes are a syntax for passing variable references by prefixing attribute names with & (for example, &value).
-They allow you to establish reference relationships between attributes and external variables in templates, enabling direct read and write access to attribute values from outside and therefore achieving flexible data linkage and state transfer.
+In Qingkuai, reference attributes are a syntax for passing variable references by prefixing attribute names with & (such as &value).
+They let you establish a reference relationship between an attribute and an external variable in templates, so the attribute value can be read and written directly from outside, enabling flexible data linkage and state transfer.

-JavaScript itself does not support pass-by-reference, but Qingkuai implements a mechanism similar to passing references, or pointers, in languages such as C, C++, and Go.
-By using reference attributes, variables can be explicitly "passed by reference" into an element or component, allowing the same state source to be shared and manipulated across multiple contexts.
-This mechanism is concise yet powerful and improves both expressiveness and control in template state management.
+JavaScript itself does not support pass-by-reference, but Qingkuai implements a mechanism similar to reference (pointer) passing in languages such as C, C++, and Go (its essence is setter invocation).
+With reference attributes, variables can be explicitly "passed by address" into an element or component, so you can share and operate on the same state source across multiple contexts.
+This mechanism is concise and powerful, improving both expressiveness and control in template state management.
 The following pseudocode helps illustrate the difference between pass-by-reference and pass-by-value:

 js